 environmentally conscious fabric treatment fitness clothing 1775493175 03

 This process uses up to 90% less water, energy, and chemicals.
-It's also a critical data point for sustainability reports.
+The 90% water reduction directly contributes to your CDP disclosure and GRI 303-3.
 Choosing advanced Sustainable Dyeing Techniques for Modern Textiles is no longer a niche choice.

 The ROI & Yield Calculator for Garment Factories